sang765/tmr-novel-tracking/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Set up Discord webhook:
    - Create a webhook in your Discord server
-   - Add the webhook URL as a secret in your GitHub repository: `DISCORD_WEBHOOK_URL`
+   - Add the webhook URL as a secret in your GitHub repository: `STATUS_WEBHOOK_URL`
 4. The GitHub Actions workflow will run every 6 hours to check for updates and post to Discord

 ## Manual Run